 An Applicant Tracking System (ATS) is a software application that assists companies with managing applicants and carrying out the hiring process.
 It provides companies with a centralized database to process job applications, sift through candidates, recommend the best candidates according to parameters set, and coordinate logistics.
-When a job seeker submits an application and resume to a company using an ATS, the information in that application and resume get stored in a database that combs through the information.
-The hiring company sets the parameters they’re looking for in a candidate, and the ATS submits the candidates that most closely fit those criterion.
+When a job seeker submits an application and a resume to a company using an ATS, the information in that application and resume get stored in a database that combs through the information.
+The hiring company sets the parameters they’re looking for in a candidate, and the ATS submits the candidates that most closely fit those criteria.
 A quality ATS will assist companies in connecting with candidates in emailing, interviewing, and actual hiring.
 Many companies use ATSs to increase the efficiency of time spent on examining resumes and interviewing candidates.

 Using an ATS can save incredible amounts of time by utilizing automatic filters such as work-related skills, previous work experience, previous employers, educational background, references, etc.

 Another reason small businesses find ATSs useful is the streamlining of the hiring process.
-Using the ATS as a means of communicating with the candidate can aid in clear dialogue between the two parties.
-Companies can send automated messages when applications are received, request for clarification regarding resumes, schedule interviews, and mail rejection letters.
+Using the ATS as a means of communicating with the candidate can aid in a clear dialogue between the two parties.
+Companies can send automated messages when applications are received, request clarification regarding resumes, schedule interviews, and mail rejection letters.
 All of the information and communication between the company and the candidate are in one organized area.

 Using an ATS can also be beneficial for a small business because it takes a lot of guesswork out of HR resources.
 An ATS can give you information on where the candidates found the company.
 Was it through the company website, a referral, or a large platform such as LinkedIn or Indeed?
 Or did the candidate find the company by a more local means of advertising?
 These answers can help steer the company to know where to spend their HR budget when looking for new employees.